Model for an electrostatic capacitor in Einstein-Maxwell theory: Behaviour of charged particles in the capacitor

 \section{Behaviour of charged particles in the capacitor}

 The interplay between gravitational and electric fields can be revealed by studying the motion of charged particles between the plates.
-In the V\v{Z} region of the spacetime, the motion of a test particle of mass $m$ and charge $q$ is described by the Lagrangian $L=\frac{m}{2}g_{\mu\nu}\dot{x}^\mu\dot{x}^\nu+qA_\mu\dot{x}^\mu$.
-Explicitly,
+The motion of charged particles in the \emph{magnetic} V\v{Z} spacetime was studied in \cite{Vesely:2022vws}.
+In the electric solution depicting the capacitor interior, a charged particle experiences a Coulomb force that's always directed towards the plate of opposite charge, in addition to the gravitational field of the metric which gives a potential well.